cloudmesh/cloudmesh-mpi/doc/chapters/slurm/README.md

 (ENV3) pi@red:~ $ python3 slurm.py
 ```

-Step 4 copies the munge key and attempts to run slurm.
-If slurm runs successfully, the output should have
+Step 4 copies the munge key and reboots the cluster.

-the names of the workers, in any order:
+`ssh` back into the manager Pi and try to run slurm by issuing command `srun --nodes=3 hostname` (or the number for --nodes can be changed according to the number of workers).
+If slurm runs successfully, the output should have the names of the workers, in any order:

 ```bash
 red02